Best Film for the Nikon F

 WARNING: Pharmacies and big box stores do not process film at the store.
 They ship the film off-site to be processed by a third party.
 Consequently, you won’t be given your developed negatives back.

 - Develop Film at Home

 - Pharmacy or Big Box Store

-The most convenient choice and what I suggest doing if you are just getting started shooting film is to ship your film to a photo lab to be developed and scanned.
-A downside to this is that it ends up being really expensive if you consistently use film.
+The simplest method and what I suggest doing if you’re just getting started using film is to mail your film to a photo lab to be developed and scanned.
+If you frequently use film, this can be a disadvantage due to the fact that it can get very expensive.

-There are a couple of activities that can be done to cut back on the costs required to use film, if you are using a moderate to high volume of film.
+There are a couple of actions that you are able to do to lower the expenses required to use film, provided that you are shooting a medium to high volume of film.

-Bear in mind that you’re limited to rolls of black & white film.
-This is due to black and white film is a lot easier and cheaper to process yourself.
+Keep in mind that you’re only going to find 100 foot rolls of black & white film.
+This is in part because black & white film is less difficult and more affordable to develop yourself.

-It is simple to develop and digitize film yourself.
-It’s an excellent way to lower your costs so that you can use more film with your Nikon F.
+It is easy to develop and scan any film at home.
+It’s a smart method to spend less so you can shoot more film with your Nikon F.

-Black & white film is by far the least complicated to process yourself.
-Developer temperature and time are not as imperative to do correctly with black & white films as time and temperatures are for color negative or transparency film.
+Black and white film is by far the least difficult to develop at home.
+Chemical temperature and development times are not as imperative to do correctly with black & white films as they are for slide or color negative.